zcash/zips/historical/calgary.md

 #### Versioning

-In this design, we will increment the latest `nVersion` for transactions, adding new fields to the end to encapsulate our zerocash operations ([#114][ticket114]).
-Our fields must anticipate the case that no zerocash operations occur, such as in traditional or "purely cleartext" transactions.
+In this design, we will increment the latest `nVersion` for transactions, adding new fields to the end to encapsulate our Zerocash operations ([#114][ticket114]).
+Our fields must anticipate the case that no Zerocash operations occur, such as in traditional or "purely cleartext" transactions.

-##### Alternative: Use bitflags to indicate the presence of zerocash fields
+##### Alternative: Use bitflags to indicate the presence of Zerocash fields
-In this alternative, we use bitflags in the `nVersion` field to indicate the presence of zerocash fields at the end.
+In this alternative, we use bitflags in the `nVersion` field to indicate the presence of Zerocash fields at the end.
 This would allow us to track upstream CTransaction changes seamlessly, *but* would indefinitely require that upstream `nVersion` bits are available to us for this purpose.
 Additionally, the absence of these bitflags would conflict in purpose with an empty vector of `PourTx` structures as outlined later.

 #### PourTx